Nata8/Bioformatics-toolbox/README.md

 7. Computing structure-related properties (structpropts.py)
 With help of the previous PDB parser, the implementation provides following functions as an output:
 	- the diameter of the protein and the ratio of surface and buried amino acids
 	- a histogram of amino acids composition of buried and exposed amino acids
-- a portion of polar amino acids in the core and on the surface of the protein
+	- a portion of polar amino acids in the core and on the surface of the protein Ratio of the surface and buried amino acids is computed using FreeSaSa Pythom module.
+First, freesasa value is calculated and residues are divided into two groups then based on this value.
+Buried group - freesasa value lower than 0.2 (threshold is set according to first source written by Chen).

 Some of the assumptions made in these tasks are not entirely realistic.